-Evaluation of impairment of other nonfinancial assets (except inventories)
+Evaluation of impairment of other non-financial assets (except inventories)

-The Parent Company reviews other assets, investment properties and property and equipment for impairment in value.
+The Group reviews other current assets, investment properties and property and equipment for impairment in value.
 This includes considering certain indications of impairment such as significant changes in asset usage, significant decline in assets' market value, obsolescence or physical damage of an asset, plans in the real estate projects, significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends.
 Where the carrying amount of the asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
-The recoverable amount is the asset's fair value less costs to sell, except for assets where value in use computation is applied.
+The recoverable amount is the asset's net selling price, except for assets where value in use computation is applied.

-The fair value less costs to sell is the amount obtainable from the sale of an asset in an arm's length transaction while value in use is the present value of estimated future cash flows expected to arise from the asset.
-Recoverable amounts are estimated for individual assets or, if it is not possible, for the cash-generating unit to which the asset belongs (Notes 8, 10 and 11).
+The net selling price is the amount obtainable from the sale of an asset in an arm's length transaction while value in use is the present value of estimated future cash flows expected to arise from the asset.
+Recoverable amounts are estimated for individual assets or, if it is not possible, for the cash-generating unit to which the asset belongs.